Stead, Simpson & Nephews was the largest footwear manufacturer in the world.

 Establishment of the business

-Edward Simpson (1819 – 1904), brother to Morris, later joined the partnership.
-He was possessed of good judgement and a sound business mind.
-He was a genial, likeable man who stood over six feet tall.
-A keen Wesleyan Methodist, he was a Radical in politics.
+Edward Simpson (1819 – 1904), brother to Morris Simpson, joined the partnership shortly afterwards.
+A genial, likeable man, who stood over six feet tall, Simpson was possessed of good judgement and a sound business mind.
+He was principally employed as a bookkeeper for the firm.
+He was a keen Wesleyan Methodist, he was a Radical in politics.

-Problems in sourcing sufficient skilled labour led the firm to open a branch factory at London Road, Daventry from 1844.
+Problems in sourcing sufficient skilled labour in Leeds led the firm to open a branch factory at London Road, Daventry from 1844.

 Currier work began in Leicester from 1853, initially at Cank Street, before relocating to Belgrave Gate.